elandahl/eurorack-course/project/03-white-noise-generator/README.md

 ## 🔩 Key Notes on the Transistor

-The original circuit calls for a **BC548** NPN transistor (not PNP as previously stated).
+The original circuit calls for a **BC548** NPN transistor.
 However, the **noise characteristics can vary significantly** depending on the transistor used.

 - 💡 To explore this, solder a **3-pin transistor socket** instead of directly installing the transistor.
 - This allows students to **swap transistors** and investigate different noise spectra.